deepanshs/mrsimulator/docs/index.rst

 =======================================

-The package ``mrsimulator`` is a collection of methods and tools for simulating nuclear magnetic resonance (NMR) lineshapes.
-Because the bulk of the code is written in C and eventually wrapped in python, ``mrsimulator`` is a fast NMR lineshape simulation library, harnessing both the speed of C and the advantages of Python programming language.
+The package ``mrsimulator`` is a collection of methods and tools for simulating nuclear magnetic resonance (NMR) line-shapes.
+Because the bulk of the code is written in C and eventually wrapped in python, ``mrsimulator`` is a fast NMR line-shape simulation library, harnessing both the speed of C and the advantages of Python programming language.

 The package is currently in development.
-We currently support simulation of NMR lineshapes from uncoupled spin :math:`I=\frac{1}{2}` nucleus under static, magic angle spinning (MAS), and variable angle spinning (VSA) conditions.
+We currently support simulation of NMR line-shapes from uncoupled spin :math:`I=\frac{1}{2}` nucleus under static, magic angle spinning (MAS), and variable angle spinning (VSA) conditions.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
    :caption: Table of Contents:

    mr_objects
    installation
+   requirements
    getting_started
    load_isotopomers
    examples